Flashcards in Digestion Deck (31)

 An enzyme in saliva that initiates the chemical breakdown of starch.

-One pair of salivary gland situated in the floor of the mouth deep to the mucous membrane and to the side if the lingual frenulum, with a duct that opens into the floor of the mouth.
+One of a pair of salivary glands situated in the floor of the mouth deep to the mucous membrane and to the side of the lingual frenulum, with a duct (Rivinus') that opens into the floor of the mouth.

-One of a pair of salivary glands found inferior to the base of the tongue to the mucous membrane in the posterior part of the floor of the mouth, posterior to the sublingual glands, with a duct situated on the side of the lingual frenulum.
+One of a pair of salivary glands found inferior to the base of the tongue deep to the mucous membrane in the posterior part of the floor of the mouth, posterior to the sublingual glands, with a duct (Wharton's) situated to the side of the lingual frenulum.

-A layer of connective tissue located deep to a mucous membrane, as in the GI tract or the urinary bladder; the submucosa connects the mucosa to the muscularis layer.
+A layer of connective tissue located deep to a mucous membrane, as in the gastrointestinal tract or the urinary bladder; the submucosa connects the mucosa to the muscularis layer.

 A network of autonomic nerve fibers located in the superficial part of the submucous layer of the small intestine.